 - Geothermal heat pumps

 If you plan on going green and reducing energy bills, you should implement some energy conservation arrangements.
 Heat loss is generated by the temperature difference between the inside and the outside of the house.
 It is influenced by the heat transfer coefficient of the construction material and the surface area.
 Heat loss also happens by means of air exchange which translates into the outward movement of warm air and inward movement of cold air.
 Finally, heat can also be lost as a consequence of the direct emission of infrared energy from inside the house through the covering.

 Homes lose heat through drafty windows, badly sealed doors, poorly insulated walls and ceiling, and incorrectly sized heating systems or leaky ducts.
-Correcting as many issues as possible will result in a home that requires less energy.
+Correcting as many issues as possible, including to insulate your ceilings, will result in a home that requires less energy.
+Roofing services from leading experts is your solution to proper tiles to shingles, solar panels and premium quality green materials.
 Often, small energy efficient upgrades can pay off more quickly than purchasing big-ticket items.
 Invest in the following changes: